+**.
+Correlation is significant at the 0.01 level (2-tailed).

-Source: Research Data (2025)
+Note.
+Research Data (2025)

 CONCLUSIONS AND RECOMMENDATIONS

 This study sought to examine whether selected socio-economic factors influence the adoption of solar energy technologies among households in Trans Nzoia County, Kenya.
 The primary predictor variables examined were education level, household income, access to credit facilities, and awareness of the benefits of solar energy.
 The research targeted household energy choices in the county, utilizing cross-sectional survey data analyzed through logistic regression modeling.
 The findings revealed that education level and awareness significantly influenced solar energy adoption, suggesting that individuals with higher education and greater awareness are more likely to embrace renewable technologies.
 Access to credit facilities also had a strong positive effect, indicating that financial support mechanisms are critical in overcoming the upfront cost barriers associated with solar technology.
 In contrast, household income did not show a statistically significant effect, implying that income alone may not directly determine adoption decisions in the absence of enabling conditions such as financing and information.
 These findings highlight the importance of integrating educational outreach, awareness campaigns, and accessible financing options in strategies aimed at increasing the uptake of solar energy solutions among households in Trans Nzoia County.